Ready to manage club funds?

 - When organizations/businesses will not accept purchase orders to secure payment, the college credit card may be used.
 Purchase orders and necessary documentation must be included at the time the card is used.

-- All other methods of purchases and payments must be approved by the Director of Campus Life in consultation with the Business Office.
+- All other methods of purchases and payments must be approved by the Director of Student Life and Athletics in consultation with the Business Office.

-Clubs who’ve exhausted all of the methods above and need cash for meals or to pay for hotels that won’t take a purchase order should follow the procedures listed below.
+Clubs that have exhausted all of the methods above and need cash for meals or to pay for hotels that won’t accept a purchase order should follow the procedures listed below.

 - Students can come to the Business Office and sign for the money.